adrianlzt/cerebro/virtualizacion/docker/run.md

   -dns=[]: Set custom dns servers for the container -v=[]: Create a bind mount with: [host-dir]:[container-dir]:[rw|ro].
 If "host-dir" is missing, then docker creates a new volume.
   -volumes-from="": Mount all volumes from the given container.
-  -entrypoint="": Overwrite the default entrypoint set by the image.
+  --entrypoint="": Overwrite the default entrypoint set by the image.
   -w="": Working directory inside the container -lxc-conf=[]: Add custom lxc options -lxc-conf="lxc.cgroup.cpuset.cpus = 0,1"